 The Peter Doherty Awards for Excellence in STEM Education recognise students, teachers, support officers, schools and education partners (volunteers, mentors and organisations) who demonstrate an outstanding and innovative contribution to STEM education in Queensland.

-The awards are named after Professor Peter Doherty, a Brisbane-born Nobel Prize winning scientist who was educated at Indooroopilly State High School and the University of Queensland.
+2023 marks the 20th year of the awards named after Professor Peter Doherty, a Brisbane-born Nobel Prize-winning scientist, who was educated at Indooroopilly State High School and the University of Queensland.

-- Outstanding Aboriginal and Torres Strait Islander Senior STEM Student - $5,000 each
+Outstanding Aboriginal and Torres Strait Islander Senior STEM Student Awards

 Who can apply

 The Awards are open to all schools in Queensland.
 The specific criteria for each 2023 category are listed below.